Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension

 Despite these developments, the exploration of anyon physics still encounters fundamental challenges.
-Firstly, most existing studies have assumed a contact ($\delta$-function) interaction for anyons based on Kundu's model\cite{Kundu}, which is identical to that for bosons.
+First, most existing studies have assumed a contact ($\delta$-function) interaction for anyons based on Kundu's model\cite{Kundu}, which is identical to that for bosons.
 Given the distinct statistics between bosons and anyons, this assumption is quite questionable.
 For example, fermions experience a completely different (p-wave) interaction as compared to (s-wave) bosons due to their different statistics.
-At the moment, it remains unclear how to properly describe the interaction of anyons, which should cover both bosons and fermions by smoothly varying the phase $\alpha$.
-With a proper description, one might be able to identify a more general relation between 1D systems with arbitrary statistics, similar to the exact mapping established between bosons and fermions\cite{Girardeau1, Cheon}.
-Secondly, in the experimental side, it is imperative to engineer anyonic physics without lattices, such as in continuum or single-trapped systems, where the interplay of fractional statistics and short-range interaction can be more transparently visualized.
-Unfortunately, a feasible scheme to engineer anyons without resorting to lattice configurations is still lacking.
+As of now, it remains unclear how to properly describe the interaction of anyons, which should cover both bosons and fermions by varying phase $\alpha$.
+With a proper description, one might be able to identify a more general relation between 1D systems with arbitrary statistics, but not limited to bosons and fermions\cite{Girardeau1, Cheon}.
+Secondly, the experimentally realized anyons in lattices turn out to experience the same on-site interaction and on-site permutation relation as bosons\cite{Kwan}.
+Such anyon-Hubbard model, sharing the same spirit as Kundu's model, fails to capture the crucial effect of fractional statistics to short-range collision when two anyons approach each other.
+Therefore, in the experimental side it is imperative to engineer anyon physics without lattices, such as in continuum or a single trap, where the interplay of fractional statistics and short-range interaction can be more transparently visualized.
+Unfortunately, a feasible scheme to engineer anyon without lattices is still lacking at the moment.